ulisesantana/obsidian-pending-notes/README.md

 This is a plugin for Obsidian (https://obsidian.md).

-This project uses Typescript to provide type checking and documentation.
-The repo depends on the latest plugin API (obsidian.d.ts) in Typescript Definition format, which contains TSDoc comments describing what it does.

 ## Releasing new releases

 - Update your `manifest.json` with your new version number, such as `1.0.1`, and the minimum Obsidian version required for your latest release.